mirage335/quickWriter/README.md

 Both print to ESCPOS and write to MSR605 magswipe writers.
 Emphasis on creating titled &#39;_seed&#39; cards with entropy written for frequently changed adequate (ie. long) network (ie. WiFi) security.

+Third-party python programs for writing to ESCPOS printers and for writing to MSR605 magswipe writers, may be included in this repository, and retain their relevant copyright licenses.
 <!-- # --></pre><!-- scriptedIllustrator_markup_uk4uPhB663kVcygT0q
 '
 _t '